freddyJarva/ire/README.md

 ## Install
-Right now, the only way to install is to build from source.
+Right now, the only way to install is to build from source, which means you need rust.

-You need rust. check out this page for east install instructions: https://www.rust-lang.org/tools/install Efter that, just clone this repo and build:
+check out this page for easy install instructions: https://www.rust-lang.org/tools/install

+After that, just clone this repo and build:

 ```sh
 git clone https://github.com/freddyJarva/ire.git